hardyoyo/code4lib19-serverspec-talk/README.md

   To play these slides requires [Reveal-md](https://github.com/webpro/reveal-md), which can be installed with a simple `npm install -g reveal-md` command, if you have npm and Node.js installed.
-In order to edit on these slides, you can run the following command:
+In order to edit these slides, you can run the following command:

   `reveal-md C4L19-serverspec-lightning-talk.md --watch`